kingluddite/web-dev-notes/frontend/js/dom/01-why-javascript.md

 element.onclick = functionRef;
 ```

-**note**: it says `functionRef` above.
+**note**: It says `functionRef` above.
 This is an important distinction to make.
-Normally when you first work with JavaScript and functions you'll call function using parentheses but when you are dealing with `functon references` you do not use the parentheses.
+Normally when you first work with JavaScript and functions you'll call function using parentheses but when you are dealing with `functon references` you **DO NOT** use the parentheses.
 The difference is if you use the parentheses, you will call the function as soon as that line is called.
 If you use a function reference instead, the function will not be called until the event triggers the `event handler` to run.

 ## Traversing Elements with children
-* traverse - "means go from one element to anther"
+* Traverse - "means go from one element to another"

 ## We come up with plan
+It is a good practice to layout out with comments what you plan on building

 ```js
 // cycle over incompleteTasksHolder ul list items